DynamoDS/RefineryPrimer/04-sample-workflows/04-05_bim-workflows/04-05-01_placement-of-views-on-sheets.md

 ## Description

 The following graph takes all cropped views from the current Revit document and places them onto sheets.
 It creates all the sheets needed to accommodate existing cropped views, and then generates different options for the ways the views can be laid out.
-By using Refinery, we are able to find solutions that minimize the number of sheets and reduce the amount of whitespace.
+By using Generative Design, we are able to find solutions that minimize the number of sheets and reduce the amount of whitespace.

 \[Download workflow files\]